David Gregory (politician): Missouri House of Representatives

-Gregory was elected to the Missouri House of Representatives in 2016, representing the 96th District which covers South St. Louis County.
 In his first term as State Representative, David audited the Department of Revenue and found $36 million in potential savings for Missouri taxpayers.
 To implement his findings, the then Director of the Department of Revenue, Ken Zellers created an ongoing initiative called, Strike Force Gregory.
 He was named Freshman Legislator of the Year for outstanding work on preventing government waste, fraud and abuse.